zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 about the same thing are threaded together, allowing for better consumption by users.

+!!! tip ""
     The best stream topics are short and specific.
 For example, for a bug tracker integration, a good topic would be the bug number; for an integration like Nagios, the service would serve as a good topic.

 Users can easily [change the topics](/help/change-the-topic-of-a-message) of the messages that they sent if they sent the message to the wrong topic or if some